Posted on March 22, 2017

 Professionals in the private, for-profit sector interested in learning more about joining a union can find out more here.

-Full analysis of private, for-profit sector employees’ attitudes towards unions by contacting firstname.lastname@example.org.
+You can find out more about our full analysis of private, for-profit sector employees’ attitudes towards unions by contacting firstname.lastname@example.org.
 Those interested in a preview of DPE’s analysis of private, for-profit sector can view it here.

 Posted February 16, 2017